cogtwins/cogtwins.github.io/about.markdown

     About this Site
 </div>

-Official web of Cognitive Industrial Digital Twins team.
+Official website of Cognitive Industrial Digital Twins Lab team of Shandong University of Science and Technology.

 Licence: **MIT**